NJKITTENS555/npcgenorator/README.md

  To decide if the npc is clumsy it generates a number that is 1 or 2.
 If the number is 2 then the npc is clumsy, otherwise the npc is not clumsy.

 For speed a random number is generated between 1 and 100 and that is the speed.
-100 is the fastest and 1 is the slowest It repeats this process for all the names on the list, so that each one has unique stats.
+100 is the fastest and 1 is the slowest It repeats this process for all the names on the list, so that each one has unique stats. it prints all the information and stats into an f-string to sort everything.

 I made this program very simple and easy to understand.
 If you have any questions don’t be afraid to ask questions.
 If you have any issues I will be very happy to fix them.
-Don’t be afraid to let me know if there is anything you want me to add.
+Don’t be afraid to let me know if there is anything you want me to add anything.